Huegoxaga/notes/music/theory.md

 - Electronic Dance Music(EDM)
   - It is a broad range of percussive electronic music genres made largely for nightclubs, raves and festivals, any electronic genre that can be used for dance belongs to this category
   - Four-on-the-floor (or four-to-the-floor) is a rhythm pattern used primarily in EDM.
 It is a steady, uniformly accented beat in 4/4 time in which the bass drum is hit on every beat (1, 2, 3, 4) in common time
+  - A drop or beat drop in music, made popular by electronic dance music (EDM) styles, is a point in a music track where a sudden change of rhythm or bass line occurs, which is preceded by a build-up section and break(a section where one or more instrucmnet stop playing).
 - A rave (from the verb: to rave) is an organised dance party(event) at a warehouse, forest, cave or other private property or public space, typically featuring performances by DJs, playing a seamless flow of electronic dance music.
   - Any music played at rave can be called rave music